Retail trade at the end of the year - The 24th on a Sunday: not a good match - News - Breaking Latest News

 The Christmas business doesn’t just depend on the calendar.
 “The important thing is the right weather,” says Jenni.
 Cold, dry and some snow would be ideal, especially for sales of winter sports goods.
 There are hardly any “white Christmases” in cities this year.
 In addition, consumer sentiment is cautious: higher rental costs and health insurance premiums are putting pressure on many people’s budgets.
 Many experts therefore expect Christmas business to be somewhat weaker.

-Every year the constellations – economic situation, weather, calendar days – are slightly different.
+Every year the constellations of economic conditions, weather and calendar days are slightly different.
 For comparison purposes, economists always look at the Christmas business in a “calendar-adjusted” version.
 Last year, according to the Federal Statistical Office, December sales fell by 0.2 percent adjusted for holiday effects (nominal, real, i.e. additionally adjusted for inflation by -2.8).
 Whether the pessimism for this year is confirmed will be seen in January.

 “Cleaned data”: What it’s all about